Nonye2K3/chia/INSTALL.md

 All keys and plots from version prior to Beta 1.8 are deprecated and can be deleted.
 Plots from both Beta 1.8 and 1.9 should work on mainnet.

-## Updating from 1.8 or 1.9:
+## Updating from 1.8 - 1.10:

-Keys and configs from 1.8 and 1.9 should automatically migrate to 1.10.
+Keys and configs from 1.8 and newer should automatically migrate.
 For more details, read the [FAQ](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#how-do-i-upgrade-and-keep-my-keys-and-plots).

 # Windows

-Install the Windows installer - [Chia Blockchain Windows](https://download.chia.net/beta-1.10-win64/ChiaSetup-0.1.10.exe)
+Install the Windows installer - [Chia Blockchain Windows](https://download.chia.net/beta-1.11-win64/ChiaSetup-0.1.11.exe)

 As the Chia code signing certificate is new you will likely have to ask to keep the download and when you run the installer, you will have to choose "More Info" and "Run Anyway" to be able to run the installer.
 There is no need to use the command line.